-She gave the apartment a complete makeover, including relocating the staircase, after moving in.
+She gave the apartment a complete makeover with the help of luxury residential builders, including relocating the staircase, after moving in.
 Shall we get in and see what the home has to offer.

 We start off with the dining area, which features a West Elm dining table and IKEA dining chairs.
 When it comes to furnishing her space, Katherine draws inspiration from the ‘70s.